afreedsk/Calendar/README.md

-Simple Calendar
+# Calendar :

-A simple calendar application built with HTML, CSS, and JavaScript that allows users to view the current month, navigate between months, and display the days of the month.
+- A calendar application built with HTML, CSS, and JavaScript that allows users to view the current month, navigate between months, and display the days of the month.

-Features
+# Features
 Displays the current month and year
 Navigates to previous and next months
 Highlights the current day
-Technologies Used
+Technologies Used :
-HTML
+1.HTML
-CSS
+2.CSS
-JavaScript
+3.JavaScript
 Installation
 Clone the repository: